SayakaYanagi/Exchange_Rate_to_LINE/README.md

    - LINE_CHANNEL_ACCESS_TOKEN : Channel access token of your LINE messaging channel
    - USER_ID : User ID of your LINE messaging channel
    - EXCHANGE_RATE_API_KEY : API key of your exchangerates account

-4. Change the directory of log file to the one you prefer in utils.py (line 11).
+4. Use `pip install -r requirements.txt` to install modules.